-The indirect contribution of the program in the relationship between the teacher and the school, students, and administrators can be quoted as: "which greatly contributes to the motivation that you value in the school, which gives you something to do."
-And I want to participate in this project every year, it's really that they have allowed me and given a stage to my project, given respect and appreciation for my work”.
+The indirect contribution of the program to the relationship between the teacher and the school, students, and administrators can be seen in quotes such as: "This greatly contributes to the motivation that you are valuable in the school, and gives you something to do," and "I want to participate in this project every year.
+It's really that they have allowed me and given a stage to my project, given respect and appreciation for my work”.

-About a process from the students’ perspective, one can learn from quotes like “Watching the kids’ projects, hearing them talk, that’s what inspires, motivates” and “It started from a fourth grade student who came and said, ‘I want to!’ and I didn’t know why I was coming in, but I said we would go and see and together we formed a group.
-In the first two years, we learned the area, and then it became my baby in the school”.
+Attitudes regarding the process from the students’ perspective can be learned from quotes such as: “Seeing the kids’ projects, hearing them talk, that’s what inspires, motivates,” and “It began with a fourth grade student who came and said, ‘I want to…!’ and I didn’t know why I was getting involved, but I said we would look into it, and together we formed a group.
+In the first two years, we learned the subject, and then it became my baby in the school”.

-The school principal's position in the motives for starting a project can be learned from the following quotes: “The principal approached us, she wanted motivated young teachers, who understand the field of computers and technology ", "The principal saw in you potential to do great things in the school." and "She believes in us, and she wants us to do many things at school."
+The school principal's role in the motivation to start a project can be seen in the following quotes: “The principal approached us.
+She wanted motivated young teachers who understand the field of computers and technology”; “The principal saw in you potential to do great things in the school,” and “She believes in us, and she wants us to do many things at school.”

-All of these quotes teach us how a variety of external motives - personal interest, desire for promotion and appreciation within the school, the will of the students, or the principal will initiate the opening of the collaborative learning project.
-However, in relation to the continuation of the project process, it can be seen that it was often attributed to internal motives.
+All of these quotes indicate how a variety of external motives, such as personal interest, desire for promotion and appreciation within the school, the wants and needs of the students or the principal, will initiate the launching of a collaborative learning project.
+However, it can be seen that continuation of the project process was often attributed to internal motives.

 3.3.
-The internal motive for project-based learning
+The internal motives for project-based learning

-At the beginning of the project, the motivation was a combination of several factors, later in the project, there were seven references and mentions: motivation, satisfaction, pride, joy, enthusiasm, and understanding.
+At the beginning of the project, motivation resulted from a combination of several factors.
+There were seven references to later stages of the project: motivation, satisfaction, pride, joy, enthusiasm, and understanding.

-Describing these feelings among teachers as the result of project-based learning, repeated several times, for example, in the following quotes: “The satisfaction is so great I don’t give up even though it’s not easy”, “First of all, I felt proud, I didn’t stand in the center and talk, and I didn’t have to lead the discussion.
-I just stood on the sidelines”.
-“Happier and proud of them, and it is also satisfying that the project works,” “I let the kids get to these places, and I am happy they succeed.”, “You need someone who is connected to the kids who can act differently, to say okay I’m recalculating a track, it’s not 45 minutes because that’s what it is because it’s 3 hours and if it takes 3 hours then do” and “I think everything you do should come based on enthusiasm and understanding of what it gives you as a teacher.
+Descriptions of these feelings among teachers as the result of PBL were repeated several times, for example: “The satisfaction is so great I don’t give up even though it’s not easy”; “First of all, I felt proud.
+I didn’t stand in the center of the room and talk, and I didn’t have to lead the discussion.
+I just stood on the sidelines”; “I feel happier and proud of them, and it is also satisfying that the project works,”; “I let the kids get to these places, and I am happy they succeed,”; “You need someone who is connected to the kids who can act differently, to say, 'Okay I’m recalculating the track.
+It won't be 45 minutes just because that’s what it is [supposed to be].
+If it takes 3 hours, then that's what we will do,” and “I think everything you do should come based on enthusiasm and understanding of what it gives you as a teacher.
 I will not lie.
 I benefit from this activity”.

-Importantly, in this context, almost all interviewees seemed to agree on the many positive feelings that they were earning from the project and those who made them participate and persevere even though they were not rewarded for it.
+Importantly, in this context, almost all interviewees seemed to agree on the many positive feelings that they gained from the project and towards those who convinced them participate and persevere, even though they were not rewarded for it.

 3.4.
 Creating a collaborative creative space.